- My LS

 - freedom of movement to the continent has come to an end.
 There are new rules governing the ability of solicitors to cross the border to each EU member state, countries in the EEA and Switzerland

-- Brexit also impacts matters including enforcement of judgments in civil and commercial matters, EU legal professional privilege, tax and data flows
+- Brexit also impacts matters including enforcement of judgments in civil and commercial matters, EU legal professional privilege, tax, anti-money laundering regulation, intellectual property and data flows

 What you can do now